top of page

 • Loyal, patient, and dependable

-• Value stability and trust and harmony
+• Value stability, trust, and harmony

 • Motivated by meaningful relationships